 Linux, however, will have quite the learning curve compared to what you’re used to with Windows.

 If you don’t have any basic input devices around, don’t worry.
-These will serve the best gaming desktop under $300 fine.
+These will serve this $300 gaming PC fine.

 For Starters: ($15)